Bludgeoning Angel Dokuro-chan 2 Anime Review

 Zansu's stage production is based on a warped interpretation of the classic fairy tale Urashima Taro, about a fisherman who gets taken to visit an undersea kingdom in return for helping a sea turtle.
 When he gets back, a hundred years have passed and he's given a box that, when he opens it, turns him into a crane.

-In one of the more random references in the series, you might also notice Zansu reenacting a classic Burt Reynolds nude pin-up in the same sequence.
-You might immediately afterward wish you hadn't noticed it.
+In one of the more random references in that same sequence, you might notice Zansu (and Sakura) reenacting a classic Burt Reynolds nude pin-up.
+You might immediately afterward wish you hadn't noticed that.

 The arm of the final "person" you can see at the end of the dance line during the closing credits belongs to one of the curry monsters from the camping trip in the first series.
-Other random characters making an appearance there include Doraemon, Kim Jong Il, Gregor Samsa, and Prince William.
+Other random characters making an appearance there (and elsewhere in the series) include Doraemon, Kim Jong Il, Gregor Samsa, and Prince William.

 Speaking of offensive, the bath-time prep sequence is a reference to quasi-legal "massage parlors" in Japan known as soaplands, more specifically the preparation method of the body massage goo used at them.
 Which again makes you wonder what kind of upbringing the angels had.
 Note that even the shot of mixing up the soap was considered bad enough to censor for Japanese TV.